 The Selaesori Qhoran is a wallowing tub of five hundred tons.
 She has a deep hold, high castles fore and aft, a single mast between, and a big striped sail.
 At her forecastle stands a grotesque worm-eaten figurehead, an eminence with a constipated look and a scroll tucked up under one arm.
-Tyrion Lannister considers the ship to be the ugliest one he has ever seen.
+Tyrion Lannister considers the ship to be the ugliest he has ever seen.

 The captain of the Selaesori Qhoran is a mean-mouthed, flinty, kettle-bellied man with close-set, greedy eyes, who is a bad cyvasse player and a worse loser.
 Four mates, freemen, serve under him.
 Further, fifty slaves serve on the ship, all tattooed after the fashion of Volantis, with the ship's figurehead on their cheek.
-Three mates and three-quarters of the ship's crew worships the Lord of Light, but it is uncertain whether the captain worships R'hllor as well.
+Three mates and three-quarters of the ship's crew worships R'hllor, the Lord of Light, but it is uncertain whether the captain worships R'hllor as well.

 A Dance with Dragons